 Care Tips: Make sure not to overcrowd your cuttings in water as this can lead to fungal growth and rotting.
 Change out their water regularly every few days if possible.

-Propagation through seeds is also possible but not recommended due to their low viability rate and slow growth rate compared to other methods.
 Propagation can be an exciting way of expanding your collection of Anthurium Forgetii – Forget’s Anthurium or sharing with friends who share your passion for plants.

 Anthurium Forgetii – Forget’s Anthurium Quick Care Overview